Increase your skills and expertise at a U.S. Community College!

 CCI Program participants are recruited from historically underrepresented and underserved communities.
 After completing the program, participants return home with new skills and expertise to help them contribute to the economic growth and development of their country.

 Visit the Community College Consortium website for stories from past participants about their experiences.

 Program Length1 year or less

 Eligibility and Application Overview

-The recruitment, selection and nomination of candidates in the eligible countries is administered by the Fulbright Commission or the Public Affairs Section of the U.S. Embassy.
-See location details below for contacts in participating countries and to ask about application eligibility requirements.
+The recruitment and nomination of candidates in the eligible countries is administered by the Fulbright Commission or the Public Affairs Section of the U.S. Embassy.
+CCI awards are not Fulbright awards.
+See location details below for contacts in participating countries and to ask for more information about application eligibility requirements.